juanjobosch/SourceFilterContoursMelody/README.md

 seaborn
 sklearn

-In order to execute the algorithm evaluated in MIREX 2016, it should be called from the folder which contains the source code, as:
+In order to execute the algorithm evaluated in MIREX 2016 (BG1 and BG2 submissions), it should be called from the folder which contains the source code, as:

-python MelodyExtractionFromSingleWav.py %input %output

-for instance, to run the ISMIR2016 paper: python MelodyExtractionFromSingleWav.py /inputaudiofolder/audio1.wav /estimations/audio1.txt --extractionMethod='PCS' --hopsize=0.0058 --nb-iterations=30

-to run the configurations used in MIREX 2016 (BG1 and BG2 submissions): python MelodyExtractionFromSingleWav.py /inputaudiofolder/audio1.wav /estimations/audio1.txt --extractionMethod='BG1' --hopsize=0.01 --nb-iterations=30
+python MelodyExtractionFromSingleWav.py /inputaudiofolder/audio1.wav /estimations/audio1.txt --extractionMethod='BG1' --hopsize=0.01 --nb-iterations=30

 where %input is the path to a wav file, and output is the file with the estimated melody.

 To run contour classification experiments, you should first compute and save the contours, and adapt the paths, as well as the hopsize.